kartikeya5600/business-analytics-project/README.md

 Power BI – For data visualization and interactive reporting.

-Excel / SQL Database (if applicable) – As the data source.
+Excel / .CSV file – As the data source(dummy data).

 DAX (Data Analysis Expressions) – Used for calculations and custom measures.